Home > Articles > Creating a Workflow

 To learn more about the Update Fields action, click here.

 Tip: To send workflow emails to contacts that have opted out, you must enable a setting in Email Settings.
-Refer to Other settings to ensure email delivery for contacts who have opted out in the Email Campaigns article to learn more.
+Refer to Other Settings to ensure email delivery for contacts who have opted out in the Email Campaigns article to learn more.

 Note